Lady Macduff

 Original

-Wisdom! to leave his wife, to leave his babes,
+Wisdom!
+To leave his wife, to leave his babes,

 His mansion and his titles in a place